 A wine tasting flight is a staple for every wine bar, winery, or bar business.
 It should include the best type of white wine, the best type of red wine, and every wine in between.
+Gluten-free and vegan wines can be included as well.
 When you’re gathering your wine bar supplies, keep your wine tasting flight options in mind.
 You’ll be prepared for each tasting.

 A wine tasting flight and the wine tasting process can be your bread and butter.
 Learning the process of opening a wine bottle can help you increase the enjoyment for your customers.
 Your wine bar cabinet and shelf storage should have space for some wine tasting flight tools.
 If you’re learning how to open a wine bar, a wine tasting flight practice is something you should have in your wine repertoire.

 In this BinWise blog post, we’ll walk you through several facets of a wine tasting flight.
 Once you’ve read through this information, you’ll be ready to host your wine tasting flight with ease.

 Setting up wine tasting flights is a key factor in your job as a wine bar manager or owner.
 Heck, if you’re a bar owner outside of a wine bar you should learn about wine tasting flight options as well.
 It’s a way to draw in new crowds and show off your wine collection.

 These seven factors of a wine tasting flight are something you should internalize and build into your business plan.
 They cover different aspects of a wine tasting flight, and they’re all equally important for the overall process.